 6. DevOps Performance and Measurement

-While sourcing organizations want DevOps Service Providers to be the most in-depth DevOps transformation experts; they need to understand the right performance metrics and ways to adhere to them.
+While sourcing organizations want DevOps Service Providers to be the most in-depth DevOps transformation experts; they need to understand the right performance metrics in the case of DevOps outsourcing and ways to adhere to them.
 Continuously pushing product requirements, release timelines, and changing metrics can lead to disengaged offshore teams.

 Instead of measuring how many hours of training developers take or get picked up by the number of bug bounties or several automated test-cases; measure the actual metrics like Mean Time to Recover, Change Volume, Deployment Frequency, Application Usage, Traffic & Performance, Automated Test Percentage and more.
 Organizations can use standard and widely accepted DORA metrics to track software delivery stability and throughput.